 2.4.1 Recommendation: Statutorily require juvenile justice agencies to screen children and youth who are at risk of sex trafficking for experiences of commercial sexual exploitation.
+(See Issue Brief 2.4.)

-Policy Goal 2.5 State law prohibits the criminalization of minors under 18 for prostitution offenses.
+Policy Goal 2.5 State law prohibits the criminalization of minors under 18 for prostitution offenses and establishes a services-referral protocol as an alternative to arrest.

-Iowa law fails to prohibit the criminalization of minors for prostitution offenses.
-Pursuant to Iowa Code § 725.1(1)(a), (b) (Prostitution),
+Iowa law does not prohibit the criminalization of minors for prostitution offenses.
+Pursuant to Iowa Code § 725.1(1)(a), (b)13 (Prostitution), a.
+Except as provided in subsection "b," a person who sells or offers for sale the person's services as a partner in a sex act commits an aggravated misdemeanor.

-- a.
-Except as provided in subsection "b," a person who sells or offers for sale the person's services as a partner in a sex act commits an aggravated misdemeanor. - b.
-If the person who sells or offers for sale the person's services as a partner in a sex act is under the age of eighteen, the county attorney may elect, in lieu of filing a petition alleging that the person has committed a delinquent act, to refer that person to the department of human services for the possible filing of a petition alleging that the person is a child in need of assistance.
+b.
+If the person who sells or offers for sale the person's services as a partner in a sex act is under the age of eighteen, the county attorney may elect, in lieu of filing a petition alleging that the person has committed a delinquent act, to refer that person to the department of health and human services for the possible filing of a petition alleging that the person is a child in need of assistance.